K1-R1/YulDemo/README.md

 # YulDemo

 This repo contains some Yul examples from the solidity documentation.
-It is for pesonal reference.
+It is primarily for personal reference and notation.

 ### Yul
 From the solidity documentaion: